Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Michaela Schirmbrand-Pfeiffer

 Michaela Schirmbrand-Pfeiffer is co-founder of STEINKRAFT Nature Rocks.
-She firmly believes that love for the earth is the way all beings can have a good life.
-Bakku, the beloved male dog of grandma and grandpa, passed away at 14 – and taught her what it means to truly accompany an old dog.
-Ezra, her Labrador Retriever darling 🐾, goes to his dad when there are adventures – and to her when it's cuddle time.
+She firmly believes that love for the earth is the way for all beings to live a good life.
+Bakku, the beloved dog of grandma and grandpa, passed away at 14 – and taught her what it means to truly accompany an old dog.
+Ezra, her precious Labrador Retriever 🐾, goes to his dad when there are adventures – and to her when it's cuddle time.

 Leave a comment